nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/how-to-upload-a-file-in-nuxeo-platform-using-rest-api-batch-processing-endpoint.md

     [{"name":"Sites.zip","size":115090}]
     ```

-3. Next you have to create a document of type File and attach the Blob to it by using the specific syntax on the&nbsp;`file:content`&nbsp;property.
+3. Next you have to create a document of type File and attach the Blob to it by using the specific syntax on the `file:content` property.

     ```text
     POST http://localhost:8080/nuxeo/api/v1/path/default-domain/workspaces/myworkspace